 Nothing smells quite as good as the holidays.
 Mulling spices, freshly baked cookies, hot cocoa and pine wreaths all meld to bring the holidays to life and give your house a fresh, festive scent.
 But thankfully you don’t have to spend all day in the kitchen to make your home smell like it’s straight out of a Christmas movie.
-With just a few ingredients you already have lying around, you can make these easy citrus rind diffusers.
+With just a few ingredients you already have lying around, you can make these super easy citrus rind diffusers.

 Here are three different citrus-y scents to make your home smell like the holidays.